Phlebotomy Certification Kokomo, Indiana

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has study materials based upon their competency exams.
 Be certain to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.